sofiatam/Assignment01-DH150/README.md

 **10. Help and documentation**
 > **3:** Yelp does not have an easily accessible "Help" or "FAQs" section.
 Only when the user makes an explicit error are they able to find concrete steps on how to correct the issue at hand.
 Although the site is relatively easy to navigate, it is very difficult to find help if the user needs it.
 At the very bottom of Yelp's website, there is a "Support" hyperlink that directs users to their "Support Center."
 This section is difficult to locate, and I could not even find it upon first look.
 On the mobile app, however, it is significantly easier to find the "Support Center."

+**Overall evaluation:** Yelp is a practical website that is relatively easy to navigate.
+Users are logically able to follow A to B to reach their end goal, amidst the usability errors described above.
+Yelp still exhibits many instances of poor user interface that hinder the user's overall experience.
+OpenTable, on the otherhand, is incredibly easy to use.
+OpenTable has great usability and is incredibly easy for new users to grasp.
+There are only a few instances of poor user interface on OpenTable.